Currently, there are 44 UNESCO World Heritage Sites in France. 39 cultural, 4 natural, and 1 mixed.

 Decorated Cave of Pont d’ Arc, known as Grotte Chauvet-Pont d’ Arc, Ardeche (2014)

 This site is located on the limestone plateau of the Ardeche River in France.
 It is a culturally important site since this is where ancient figurative drawings were found and were believed to have been dated back to prehistoric times.
-Over 1,000 images were found on the walls of the caves that showcase prehistoric fauna and species and other examples of human footprint.
+Over 1,000 images were found on the walls of the caves that showcase prehistoric fauna and species and other examples of human footprints.

 The Climats, Terroirs of Burgundy (2015)